Skip to main content

 Copied

 Teams often ask for timeline certainty before the requirements are complete.
-That sequence increases risk.
-An estimate produced before discovery is complete cannot be reliable, because the team has not yet identified what the work involves.
+That sequence increases risk, because an estimate produced before discovery is finished cannot be reliable.
+The team has not yet identified what the work actually involves, and there is no way to put a number on what you have not named.

-A stronger sequence is straightforward.
-Document the use cases, define the system boundaries, identify the integration dependencies, and then estimate with written assumptions that the team can review.
+A stronger sequence is the obvious one.
+Document the use cases, define the system boundaries, identify the integration dependencies, and only then produce an estimate with written assumptions that the team can review side by side.

 How this applies in Chester and Winchester